 Back to school is in full swing!
 Families are already preparing to make the transition from long summer days filled with late nights, day trips and friends to early mornings, classes, homework and extracurricular activities.
 Whether it is kindergarten or college, the back to school season seems to create chaos in most homes.

 The key to harmony instead of havoc is to be organized, organized and more organized!
 That is easier said than done, so I would like to share with you a few practical tips to make this time of year a little easier for you and your family.

 Avoid the rush:

 • Shop early!
-Local stores start putting out fall fashions in mid-summer.
+Local stores have better selections.

 • Make sure immunization and medical records are up to date, and don’t forget dentist and eye exams.
 To further save time, haircuts can be worked in around other appointments.

 • Post a big calendar in the kitchen for extracurricular activities.
-Deadlines for sign-ups are often overlooked.
+Deadlines are often overlooked.

 • Learn school start times and bus schedules.
 Arrange for car pool and pick-up and drop-off destinations and times.

 • To avoid classroom nodding, begin a regular bedtime routine at least two weeks prior to the first day of school.
 Success includes rising early and establishing an effective early-morning routine.
 Don’t forget breakfast (parents, that includes you.)